 - Promote transparency and reproducibility by sharing and documenting your code.

 ArcGIS Notebooks offer administrators and content managers the ability to automate tasks in their Web GIS.
-Using notebooks, you can perform workflows such as:
+Using notebooks, you can perform workflows such as the following:

 - Check items for insecure URLs and broken links.